-J nfunded Redemption Frequency Redemption Notice

-D. I. I. Fair Value !
-Con mitments (1) (if currently available) Period
+Fair Value J nfunded mitments (1) Redemption Frequency (if currently available) Redemption Notice Period

-Pooled Investments:
+Pooled Investments: Fair value COI mmunchts (ii currently available) renou

-Equity Funds \$ 1,795,772 - Daily, Monthly 1 to 12 days
+Equity Funds \$ 1,747,744 \$ - Daily, Monthly 1 to 30 days

-Fixed Income Funds 1,226,077 - Daily 1 day
+Fixed Income Funds 1,039,833 - Daily 1 day

-Total Pooled Investments (2) \$ 3,021,849
+Total Pooled Investments (2) \$ 2,787,577

 Alternative Investments:

 Funds Primarily Invested in Public Securities

-Credit/Distressed Debt Focused Multi-Strategy (3) \$ 174,685 \$ - Quarterly, Annual 90 days
+Credit/Distressed Debt Focused Multi-Strategy (3) \$ 146,963 \$ - Quarterly, Annual 90 days

-Equity Focused Strategy (4) 61,442 - Annual 45 to 90 days
+Equity Focused Strategy (4) 62,471 - Annual 90 days

-Multi Strategy (5) 189,409 - Monthly 5 days
+Multi Strategy (5) 170,575 - Monthly 5 days

 Funds Primarily Invested in Private Securities (6)

-Buyout \$ 215,288 \$ 159,618
+Buyout \$ 203,303 \$ 136,087

-International 409,415 95,987
+International 375,293 100,399

-Private Debt 52,712 63,156
+Private Debt 31,599 56,330

-Private Equity 1,059,450 271,750
+Private Equity 1,066,105 316,057

-Real Assets 303,496 116,509
+Real Assets 246,786 106,473

-Total Alternatives \$ 2,465,897
+Total Alternatives \$ 2,303,095

-Total Investments Measured at NAV \$ 5,487,746
+Total Investments Measured at NAV \$ 5,090,672

-- 1. Unfunded Commitments.
+1. Unfunded Commitments.
 The System has commitments to invest additional amounts, to be drawn down as called upon at any time during the term of each relationship.
 The lengths of these terms are discussed below.
-Generally, these commitments are self-funding; in that the capital calls are met using cash flows generated by distributions received from alternative investment funds as the underlying investments of the funds are liquidated. - 2.
-Pooled Investments.
-This type includes four index tracking funds, four global value equity funds, and one short-term investment fund.
-The index funds maintain a portfolio constructed to match or track the components of the following market indices: S&P 500, Russell 1000 Value, Barclays Capital U.S High Yield, and the Barclays Capital U.S. Aggregate.
+Generally, these commitments are self-funding; in that the capital calls are met using cash flows generated by distributions received from alternative investment funds as the underlying investments of the funds are liquidated.

+2. Pooled Investments.
+This type includes three index tracking funds and four global value equity funds.
+The index funds maintain a portfolio constructed to match or track the components of the following market indices: S&P 500, Russell 1000 Value and the Bloomberg Barclays Capital U.S. Aggregate.
 The global value equity funds invest in both U.S. and non-U.S. equities, seeking quality companies that are attractively valued and have growth potential.

-The short-term investment fund is a stable-value (money market-like) investment vehicle for cash reserves, which the System classifies as Cash Equivalents.
-It is managed by the System's Custodian to offer a competitive rate of return through a portfolio of obligations of the U.S. Government, its agencies or instrumentalities, and related money market instruments.
-Principal preservation and liquidity management are the prime objectives. - 3.
-Credit/Distressed Debt Focused Strategy.
+3. Credit/Distressed Debt Focused Strategy.
 This type includes three funds that engage in multiple investment strategies across the credit spectrum, with the objective of achieving superior risk-adjusted returns through opportunistic investment.
 The composite portfolio for this type includes investments in distressed corporate securities, convertible hedging, residential and consumer debt, real estate debt, merger arbitrage, and real estate.
 In limited circumstances, these funds have the ability to impose a suspension or postponement of redemptions (a "gate"), or in the case of a withdrawal greater than 90% they may hold up to 10% of the redemption amount (a "holdback") until the completion of the funds' annual audit.
 There have been no gates imposed during the reporting period.
-These funds may also segregate a portion of the portfolio, commonly illiquid securities with no active market, from other investments of the portfolio (a
+These funds may also segregate a portion of the portfolio, commonly illiquid securities with no active market, from other investments of the portfolio (a "side pocket").
+Investments in a side pocket are redeemable only upon liquidation of the underlying assets in the side pocket.
+Investments representing approximately 11% of the value of the investments in this type are held in side pockets.